- Solicitors For Business

 - News & Events

-Diseases Contracted from Animals Claims
+Claims for Diseases Contracted From Animals

 Our solicitors can help people afflicted by animal diseases due to the negligence of their employers claim the compensation they deserve.
-For more information and clear, easy to understand, legal advice call 0800 054 6570 or fill in our contact form now for advice and assistance.
+For more information and clear, easy-to-understand, legal advice, call 0800 054 6570 or fill in our contact form now for advice and assistance.

 - Ovine chlamydiosis: caught following contact with sheep infected with chlamydia psittaci.

 - Avian chlamydiosis: contracted following contact with birds or the remains of birds infected with chlamydia psittaci.

 - Streptococcus suis: a rare form of meningitis contracted from contact with infected pigs, their carcasses or pig products.